MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werregistercustommetadata.md

 # WerRegisterCustomMetadata function

 ## -description

-Registers app-specific metadata to be collected (in the form of key/value strings) when WER creates an error report.
+Registers app-specific metadata to be collected (in the form of key/value strings) for the Windows Error Reporting (WER) error report.

 ## -parameters